 And yet with all that has been said so far, I also believe we are upon an amazing journey and creation story of separation and return, with something new becoming awake and alive in (and as) the Universe.

-In that realization there becomes universal forgiveness, the whole now remembering itself as all of us and each of us, that nothing separate has ever really occurred, as we become what I believe is the most incredible miraculous paradox of them all.
-We went away and now we return to where we never left, through (with) each other, our path now transformed into this shared awakening to what has always been.
+In that realization becomes universal forgiveness, the whole now remembering itself as all of us and each of us, and that nothing separate has ever really occurred.
+In that sort of collectiveness forgiveness is the possibility to become what I believe is the most incredible miraculous paradox of them all.
+We seemed to go away and so now we return to where we never left, through (with) each other, our paths now transformed into this shared awakening to what has always been.

-Waking up is the path in other words, with both the going and the return, through this rejoining of what was never apart, actually becoming a new act of creation at the level of the Universe as a whole, as human consciousness itself begins to participate in what has always been, always on-going, Creation.
+Waking up is the path in other words, with both the going and the return, through this rejoining of what was never apart, actually becoming a new act of creation in the Universe as a whole, as human consciousness itself begins to participate in what has always been, always on-going, Creation.

 Expanding, extending without edges, every point of consciousness knowing itself as the center (heart) of the universe, and the conscious choosing of all that is.
 This sharing of metaphors is, in a real sense I believe, what religion or spirituality, or what some of us refer to as awareness realizing itself, actually is.